Taybe Yusein

 Taybe Mustafa Yusein (Тайбе Юсеин Мустафа; born 4 May 1991 in Kubrat) is a Bulgarian wrestler.
-She competes in 59 kg division and has won a total of six World championship medals and eight European championship medals.
+She competes in the 59 kg division and has won a total of six World championship medals, and eight European championship medals.

-In 2021, she won one of the bronze medals in her event at the Poland Open held in Warsaw, Poland.
-She also won one of the bronze medals in the women's freestyle 62 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+In 2021, Yusein won a bronze medal in her event at the Poland Open held in Warsaw, Poland.
+She also won a bronze medal in the women's freestyle 62 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
 In her spare time, Yusein enjoys reading, especially crime fiction.

 In 2022, she won the silver medal in the 62 kg event at the Dan Kolov & Nikola Petrov Tournament held in Veliko Tarnovo, Bulgaria.
 She lost her bronze medal match in her event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 She won the gold medal in the 62 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.

 She won the gold medal in the women's 65 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.